About four weeks ago I received a late night message from my Mum which read, ‘good deal on flights to Europe for the 8th of November, shall I book?’.

 Over the next few days we were lucky enough to explore Nice, Eze village, Monaco, Villefranche, Ventimiglia and Menton.
 Villefranche wasn’t actually on the cards but after the Italians decided to go on strike we were unable to get to Italy on the day we had planned.
 However, Villefranche was great but we soon discovered that you should never trust the train or bus schedule in the Winter season!

 Our apartment in Nice just happened to look down on a famous gelato shop – Fenocchio.
-While Dad wasn’t too keen to get involved, Mum and I thoroughly enjoyed the 90+ flavours they had on offer while we there.
+While Dad wasn’t too keen to get involved, Mum and I thoroughly enjoyed the 90+ flavours they had on offer while we were there.